 What’s more, this means we can still harbour hope of a V-shaped recovery – a steep decline followed by rapid upturn – according to Bank of England chief economist Andy Haldane.

 “There is a debate about which letter of the alphabet will best describe the path of the economy,” he said in a speech at the end of June.

 “It is early days, but my reading of the evidence is so far, so V.”

-Life may be still be tough for a little while, but it’s looking like a sharp upswing is on its way, and we can take comfort in this.
+Life may be still be tough for a little while, but an upswing will come, and we can take comfort in this.